Earth Notes: On Website Technicals (2018-12)Updated 2023-11-27 11:11 GMT.

 I just became aware of the new

 One of the older discussions gives the best description of apparent intent for this declarative usage, better than the standards!
-C/o vmpstr on 25 Oct 2016:
+As put by vmpstr on :

 Give the async attribute three values: async, auto, and sync. sync behaves as today's image elements do without any attribute specified, where once an image has been loaded it will appear immediately (and be decoded synchronously) if inserted into the document.
 Images marked async can get loaded/decoded best-effort without janking. auto would involve browser heuristics to decide if the image could and should be loaded async or if it needs to be sync. async is therefore just a more aggressive version of auto in practice. sync is mostly just there as a safety valve for developers in case browser heuristics get it wrong.

 2018-12-28: Featured Snippet!

 Doing a Google search from mobile for one of my key terms, my "Why XXX?" heading followed by the start of the following para, showed up as a featured snippet.
 The same (

 m.) page shows up as a normal SERP entry a little further down with rich text (for a review) and the same snippet.

 Note that there is no special (eg schema.org) markup around the snippet, just a clear short question in the (